ichim-david/plone-crate/README.md

 plone-crate
 ===========

-This repository contains plone products or related code, for now it's go the po files for plone.app.location
+This repository contains plone products or related code, for now it's got the po files for plone.app.location